hienthan/firebase-social-media/README.md

 EP-17: getDocs, collection...
 New firestore collection for likes: User cannot like the their own post Prevent the like duplicate user when they re-liked n times -> delete like if unlike.

+EP-18: Deploying a Firebase React App: npm install -g firebase-tools firebase login firebase init
+Select the Hosting: Configure files for Firebase... option (Space then Enter) "What do you want to use as your public directory?" `build`